MetaBorgCube/oopsla18-artifact/README.md

 > construction and resolution as built-in theories.
 We provide a
 > declarative and an operational semantics of Statix."

 The Statix language, including a type checker and a solver, are implemented and included as a part of Spoofax.
-The tests in `statix.tests` document and test the behavior of the solver for different Statix programs.
+The tests in `statix.test` document and test the behavior of the solver for different Statix programs.

 > "We simplify the resolution calculus and algorithm of Néron et
 > al. [2015a] and Van Antwerpen et al. [2016] by not including imports